Your Pendultus Premium Stock Newsletter Guide and FAQ

 When is each issue delivered to the member’s area?

-Each issue is delivered the last Sunday or Monday of the month (typically the last Sunday).
-You’ll receive an email notification from email@example.com when the newest issue becomes available.
+Each issue arrives in your membership the last Monday of the month.
+You’ll receive an email notification from firstname.lastname@example.org when the newest issue becomes available.

-How come I only see the most recent newsletter?
+How come I can only see the most recent issue of the newsletter?

 How are the returns calculated?

 We average the list of active stock returns in aggregate each month.
-Each stock has an equal weighting in relation to all the highlighted stocks at that time.
+Each stock carries equal weight.
 For example, if there are 20 active stocks, each stock would have a 5% weighting.

 Remember that the most important numbers to focus on are the annualized returns in relation to the risk you’re taking.